 Invite who you want, when you want.
-Stay up late. or party til dawn.
-It’s your take on the world’s largest party.
-But to make it great, keep it authentic with themed decorations and authentic German food and beverages: Bavarian cheese, Black Forest Ham, Westphalia bread, Düsseldorf hot mustard, Munich sweet mustard, and Swabian pickles, sauerkraut and red cabbage.
+Stay up late and party ’til dawn.
+This Oktoberfest Party Guide provides details on how to stage the world’s largest party at home.
+Keep it authentic with themed decorations and authentic German food and beverages: Bavarian cheese, Black Forest Ham, Westphalia bread, Düsseldorf hot mustard, Munich sweet mustard, and Swabian pickles, sauerkraut and red cabbage.
 Of course, don’t forget Germany’s legendary brews, crisp Riesling wines and refreshing mineral waters.
-The highest quality German ingredients make your Oktoberfest and October feast.
-Read on for a guide to throwing your own Oktoberfest party.
+The highest quality German ingredients make your Oktoberfest an October feast.
+For your convenience, we have collected the essential items for your next Oktoberfest party.

 Create the right ambience with a table cover in Bavarian flag colors (blue and white diamonds) or German flag color (black, red and golden).
 A table skirting and bunting in Bavarian/German colors around the skirting will add extra pizazz.
 Decorate walls with Oktoberfest cut-outs, or German flag cut-outs, and chairs (or the buffet table) with balloons in triples of black, red, golden colors.
 Serve your food in or with Oktoberfest themed plates, cups, napkins, and tooth-picks.